lancej1022/enterprise-saas/apps/auth-server/README.md

 ## Drizzle

-`npx drizzle-kit generate` -> Generate migrations (this should be run AFTER the better auth CLI generate from the above step^^)
+1. `pnpm exec drizzle-kit generate` -> Generate migrations (this should be run AFTER the better auth CLI generate from the above step^^)

-`npx drizzle-kit migrate` -> apply migrations
+2. DOESNT SEEM TO WORK: `npx drizzle-kit migrate` -> apply migrations
+3. `pnpm exec drizzle-kit push` -> applies migrations, but less safely